Where Can I Buy Food In Hartford County?

 If you want to reduce the amount of time you need to spend in the store, pick-ups and deliveries are available.
 You can also take advantage of digital coupons if you want to save a little cash in the process.

-Residents of Bloomfield and Windsor can grab groceries at the local Geissler’s Supermarket locations.
+Residents of Bloomfield can grab groceries at the local Geissler’s Supermarket locations.
 Since 1923, this has been one of the premiere super market chains of Connecticut.
 Geissler’s works with several local farms in order to provide the freshest produce for customers.

 Fresh meat is available around the clock, and fresh salad bars offer options for those who’d rather not eat meat.
 Fresh milk, fruit, and cheese are also sold here, along with freshly prepared meals.